Susan G. Scott: Career

+In 2021 Scott received a commission through the program for the integration of the arts into architecture and the environment from Québec's Ministère de la Culture et des Communications for a large mural in the mezzanine of a new primary school in Saint-Hyacinthe, Quebec.
+The new school, along with its completed mural was inaugurated in 2023.

-Scott, a dual Canada-US citizen, lives in Montreal and maintains a summer residence in Vermont.
+Scott, a dual Canada-US citizen, lives in Montreal and has a summer residence in Vermont.
 She meets regularly with the Vermont Northeast painters group and teaches in the Department of Studio Arts at Concordia University.
 She is married to production designer François Séguin and they have two children.

 Recognition and Contribution

 In 1982 Edmonton Art Gallery curator Christopher Varley wrote: "Rather than simplifying her work to achieve pictorial or expressive unity – and suppressing drawing, spatial and compositional complexity, and strong contrasts in value, chroma or hue to do it – she seeks unity within complexity, and loads her paintings and drawings with a wide variety of pictorial incidents."
 Best known for her figurative work, in 1984 curator Jane Young of Surrey Art Gallery noted: "Scott experiments with public statements about personal emotions, exposing and exploiting the incongruity of socially prescribed behaviour which excludes the expression of our most deeply felt emotions.
 She does this by exaggerating the emotional content of the painting by using specific colours and compositional motifs."
 In the Los Angeles review of Scott's AIDS series Forgotten Histories, Marlena Donohue wrote: "These paintings crackle with the intense heat of sensuality and a good deal of anguish."
 Joanne Latimer in her review "Beyond Blasphemy?" described Scott's subversive reinterpretation of the biblical Joseph as Josephine in The Dreamer Series where: "innocuous domestic scenes are, instead, clips of conspiracy in action."
 Art critic Lorne Falk wrote that her technique of imprimatura and glazing in the Blindman's Bluff Series: amplifies the process of (re)constructing what she wants to say."
 In 2011, Montreal Gazette reviewer John Pohl noted her incorporation of nature within figuration: "puts Scott within the Canadian landscape tradition".
-Considered a pivotal Quebec artist, in La peinture au Québec depuis les années 1960 anthologist Robert Bernier wrote: "Susan G. Scott has mastered the art of generating in action, a psychological pattern.... tensions, emotions, and thoughts which, with time, develop fully in the viewer’s mind."
+Considered a pivotal Quebec artist, in La peinture au Québec depuis les années 1960 anthologist Robert Bernier wrote: "Susan G. Scott has mastered the art of generating in action, a psychological pattern.... tensions, emotions, and thoughts which, with time, develop fully in the viewer's mind."
 Bernier concluded that over the years: "Her language has become more complex, painterly and aesthetic.
 Scott shows an extraordinary capacity for reinventing herself while preserving the rigorous nature that marks her entire body of work."

 Scott was elected to the Royal Canadian Academy of Arts (RCA) in 2013.